KimSHenriksen/hl-kh-transactions/README.md

     `curl localhost:3000/payment_note/PAYMENT_UUID`

 Table definition for payment_note shown in `payment_note.sql`.
-Table is created automatically if not alread in database.
+Table is created automatically if not already in database.